My cousin, the famous Eddie Le Baron

 But all that’s going to matter

 1- Between the date of birth and death,

 To me, it depicts life’s run-time,

-So I call the mark “life’s dash.”
+So I call the line “life’s dash.”

-This dash on a grave marker,
+This dash mark on a gravestone,

 As in football’s forty-yard dash,

 Represents our life’s game

 2- ‘Midst the trauma ‘n’ melodrama,